holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 The beef farm for this example is located between Winnipeg and Portage la Prairie (Portage) with SLC polygon number **851003**.

 1. Find and right-click on this polygon to select it on the map.
 Note that at this point daily climate data will be downloaded from [NASA](https://power.larc.nasa.gov/data-access-viewer/).
-You can also select a specific polygon by clicking the "Enter a Polygon" button (Figure 6).

 <br>